jmj0502/LSharp/README.md

 List.getLast([1,2,3]); // Returns the last element of the list.
 In this case 3.
 List.at([1,2,3], 1); // Returns the element located on the specied index.
 In this case 2.

-// Creates a sublist based on the provided list.
+// List.slice: Creates a sublist based on the provided list.
 // Takes the following parameters:
 // 1.
 The list that will be used to create the slice.
 // 2.
 The beginning index of the slice.
 // 3.
 The ending index of the slice.
 List.slice([1,2,3], 1, 2); // [2,3].

-// Inserts an element at the specified index.
+// List.insert: Inserts an element at the specified index.
 // Takes the following parameters:
 // 1.
 The list that will be modified.
 // 2.
 The index where the new element will be placed.